 The Regional Autonomous Corporations (CARs) and Corporations for the Sustainable Development (CDS) are considered the highest environmental authorities within the limits of their jurisdiction.
 Their powers are limited to areas of the same ecosystem or the same geopolitical, biogeographic or hydrogeographic units.
-The duty of overseeing and controlling environmental activities lies in these agencies, as well.
-The CARs/CDS also have the power to issue environmental licences for several projects as long as they do not interfere with ANLA jurisdiction.
-Regional environmental authorities may not grant permits, concessions, or authorisations in situations when it is the ANLA that would issue the environmental licence.
+The duty of overseeing and controlling environmental activities also lies in these agencies.
+The CARs/CDS have the power to issue environmental licences for several projects as long as they do not interfere with ANLA jurisdiction.
+Regional environmental authorities may not grant permits, concessions or authorisations in situations when it is the ANLA that would issue the environmental licence.

-Departments – as political-administrative entities at regional level equivalent to US states, these have residual competencies over the administration of the environment.
+Departments, as political-administrative entities at a regional level equivalent to US states, have residual competencies over the administration of the environment.

 iii Urban and municipal levels

-Municipalities – as a political-administrative entity of the local level, municipalities have residual competencies over the administration of the environment.
+Municipalities, as a political-administrative entity of the local level, have residual competencies over the administration of the environment.

 iv Other entities

-The Delegated Attorney for Environmental and Agricultural Issues is a dependent subsidiary of the Office of the General National Attorney Office, whose function is to prevent, control and intervene in the conflicts or issues related with to the protection and preservation of the environment, the natural resources, and the rights and conflicts related with to land extensions.
+The Delegated Attorney for Environmental and Agricultural Issues is a dependent subsidiary of the Office of the General National Attorney Office, whose function is to prevent, control and intervene in conflicts or issues related to the protection and preservation of the environment, natural resources, and the rights and conflicts related to land extensions.

-The Delegated Comptroller for the Environment is a dependent subsidiary of the Office of the General National Comptroller Office, responsible for directing and coordinating the surveillance of environmental management in charge of public servers.
+The Delegated Comptroller for the Environment is a dependent subsidiary of the Office of the Comptroller General, responsible for directing and coordinating the surveillance of environmental management in charge of public servers.

-The Specialised Unit of Environmental Crimes of the Attorney’s General’s Office is part of the General National Prosecutor Office and this unit is responsible for investigating environmental contamination, the invasion of environmentally protected areas, illicit exploration and exploitation of natural reservoirs, among other established crimes.
+The Specialised Unit of Environmental Crimes of the Attorney General's Office is part of the General National Prosecutor Office and is responsible for investigating environmental contamination, the invasion of environmentally protected areas, and illicit exploration and exploitation of natural reservoirs, among other established crimes.

 In the case of an environmental incident or breach that implies tort liability, the proceeding and investigation must follow civil law procedural rules, and the trial will be conducted by a judge of the civil branch of the judicial power.

-In turn, whenever an environmental criminal offence takes place, the Specialised Unit of Environmental Crimes of the General Attorney’s Office of Colombia will conduct the proceeding and investigation under current criminal law, procedural and material regulations in force.
+In turn, whenever an environmental criminal offence takes place, the Specialised Unit of Environmental Crimes of the General Attorney's Office of Colombia will conduct the proceeding and investigation under current criminal law and the procedural and material regulations in force.

 i Key types of liability